EvgeneOskin/stablePortfolio/README.md

  *path/to/database* is a path to Sqlite3 database.
 If path contains " " (space) you should put path into quote ("path").

- *date period* is period of date in format "DATE DATE"
+ *date period* is period of date in format "yyyymmdd yyyymmdd" (with quote)

  Type this:
 > $./stablePortfolio -H